Why was my position closed automatically (Stop Out)?

 What is a stop out?

-Example of stop out:
+Example of stop out in a Standard Account:

 Let’s say you have an open position with $1,000 in margin and your equity falls to $300 (30% of your used margin).
 If the market continues to move against your position and your equity drops further, the system will begin closing positions to prevent further losses.